R-PointHop: A Green, Accurate, and Unsupervised Point Cloud Registration Method: Appendix Channel-Wise Saab transform

 For the DC Saab filter $(k=0)$, the weight is given by

 The DC component is obtained by projecting $v$ onto the DC filter as

 The AC component is given by

-The AC Saab filters a$_1, \cdots , \mathrm{a}_K$ are found out by performing PCA on the AC component v$_{AC}$.
+The AC Saab filters a$_1, \cdots , \mathrm{a}_K$ are {obtained} by performing PCA on the AC component v$_{AC}$.
 The first $K-1$ principal components are selected as the AC filters.
 Finally, the bias term $b_k$ is selected such that

 This choice of $b_k$ guarantees that $y_k$ is always non-negative, thereby removing the need of a non-linear activation like ReLU.